nxt-insurance/nxt_pipeline/README.md

 ### Constructors

 In order to reduce over your service objects you have to define constructors so that the pipeline knows how to execute each step.
-Consider the following pipelines that processes an array of strings,
+Consider the following pipeline that processes an array of strings:

 ```ruby

 class Upcaser
   def initialize(strings)
     @strings = strings